rwright403/rocket-flutter-speed-analysis/README.md

 - Altair Hypermesh (NASTRAN) did not have supersonic aero

 Therefore we need to work at a lower level:
-- New approach "weakly coupled solver"
+New approach "weakly coupled solver" - using [5] as a guide.
-Chosen to use existing aero and structural models (I dont want to code everything from scratch my bad!)
+This method requires Harmonics and a CFD Simulation

+   ## Harmonics Simulation
+   - Altair Student edition is easy for me to obtain as a student.
+It is the least restrictive and NASTRAN files are easy to parse.

+   ## CFD Simulation
+   - OpenFOAM, see [8],[9],[10]

+   ### My toolkit docker setup:
+   |-home
+      |-rocket-cfd
+         |-openfoam-data
+         |-openfoam-dockerfiles

+   Running the docker container:
+   > sudo docker container run -ti --rm -v $HOME/rocket-cfd-toolkit/openfoam-data:/data -w /data openfoam:latest

+   ## Flutter Sol:
+   This repository
+   -Copy results files from Harmonics and CFD Simulations into the correct dir <!-- TODO: DEFINE -->

 Using a virtual environment to stop this from interfering w other python projects:
-Enter virtual env with - source venv/bin/activate
+Enter virtual env with
+> source venv/bin/activate
 Exit with - deactivate

-_old
-1) Start with flight path and fin geometry from flight sim / analysis
-2) Build Structural/aero model
-3) Run a SOL 103

 ## Structural Model🗼